jsanchco/GoalSystem.Inventory/Solution Items/README.md

 	- Automapper in order to handler all mapping from Entities to DTO's and reverse
 	- FluentValidation to handle all the validation rules of the DTOs that come from the request
 	- Swagger in order to handler the UI of the API for the Application
+	- Add MediatR for use the pattern CQRS

 # Build and Test
 Compile the App and run Test (from explorer of Tests, run all)